 Get to Know Your Professors

-You never know when an interesting opportunity might present itself, so it’s a good idea to get your basic resume and cover letter together before classes start.
+It’s a good idea to get your basic resume and cover letter together before classes start because you never know when an interesting opportunity might present itself.
 It’s also wise to have copies of any existing educational transcripts because those can take time to track down when you actually need them.
-Go ahead and get your potential recommenders on board, whether it’s former professors or former employers.
-Your goal should be to be able to apply to an interesting career opportunity within 24 hours, which means having everything collected, formatted, scanned, and ready to go at all times!

-Enjoy your time in law school!
-But don’t forget to take small, regular steps towards the career you want.
+Enjoy your time in law school, but don’t neglect to take small, regular steps toward the career you want.